 New Zealand announced it was restricting travel from nine Southern African countries because of the threat posed by the variant, and Japan widened its border controls to include more countries from the region.

 Tourist-dependent Thailand, which only recently began loosening its tight border restrictions to leisure travelers from certain countries, announced a ban of its own on visitors from eight African countries.
-Similar restrictions took effect in the business hub of Singapore, which is barring entry and transit to anyone with a recent history of travel to seven southern African nations.
+Similar restrictions took effect in the business hub of Singapore, which barred entry and transit to anyone with a recent history of travel to seven southern African nations.

 COVID-19 Response Minister Chris Hipkins said late on Saturday that only New Zealand citizens will be allowed to travel into the country from the nine southern African nations.